nealeckard/tw-training-materials/README.md

-# tw-training-materials
+# Training Materials for Technical Writers

-Training Materials for Technical Writers
+This repo currently contains nothing except this README file and a LICENSE agreement.